Pur3-MAlice/seasonality/README.md

 ## ***Recipe Detail***

-* Logged in: The logged in user here can view and interact with the recipe.
-They can rate, fav and comment on this recipe as seen in the image below.
+* Logged in: The logged-in user here can view and interact with the recipe.
+They can rate, favourite and comment on this recipe as seen in the image below.

 ![Logged in Recipe Detail](/documents/features/recipe-detail-none-author-view-logged-in.png)

-* Logged out: The logged out user here can only view the avg rating, the comments and the fav button.
+* Logged out: The logged-out user here can only view the average rating, the comments and the fav button.
 When they click on the fav button they get taken to the registration page.
 This is done as the site's aim is to get users to sign up, by showing them one feature that they would most likely interact with and then taking them to a reg page, the user is more likely to sign up.
-The sites aims are supported by this feature.
+The site's aims are supported by this feature.

 ![Logged out Recipe Detail](/documents/features/recipe-detail-loggedout.png)